0BAB1/HOLY_CORE_COURSE/tutorial.md

 As you can see, I chose not to add F7 just yet, as we still don't need it for supporting the very few instruction we have so far.

-before moving any further, we chack that out old tests still works, because they should ! on my side, they do, great !
+before moving any further, we check that our old tests still works, because they should ! on my side, they do, great !
 So let's move on.

 ### 3.2 : Verification

-As usual, we create a predectible environement.
-I chose to go with this program to include a ```add``` test :
+As usual, we create a predectible program to test our new datapath.
+When it come to ```add``` the program is pretty simple :

 ```txt
 //test_imemory.hex